Choosing and Caring for Hydrangea Trees!

 Need Big Blooms, Big Color & Big Size?
 Pinky Winky® Hydrangea Tree

-Astonishingly large blossoms that grow up to 14 inches in length, the Proven Winners® ColorChoice® Pinky Winky® Panicle Hydrangea Tree is already well-known for its thick stems that easily support the huge, pointed blossoms, but when it is made into a large tree-form, it becomes outstanding!
-Emerging a lovely ivory white and continue to grow throughout the season and as the older flowers turn dark pink the new flowers continue to emerge white!
+Astonishingly large blossoms grow up to 14 inches in length.
+The Proven Winners® ColorChoice® Pinky Winky® Panicle Hydrangea Tree is already well-known for its thick stems that easily support the huge pointed blossoms, but when it’s trained into tree-form, it becomes outstanding!
+Blooms emerge a lovely ivory white and continue to grow throughout the season.
+As the older flowers turn dark pink, new flowers continue emerging white.

 • Growing Zones 3 - 8